Digital shield in cyberspace with a person selecting it with their finger.

 If you access UW–Madison information technology resources using your NetID, you are required to take this training annually, every 365 days (or earlier if required by your area).

-I'm a student.
+I am a student (not student employee).
 Do I need to complete this training?

 Why isn’t the Cybersecurity Awareness Training appearing in my Canvas dashboard?

-Training for employees is moving to Workday.
-Employees who need to take the training will be notified via Workday when it reopens.
+Training for employees has moved to Workday.
+Employees who need to take the training will be notified via Workday 30 days prior to when the training is due.

-Students enroll in the training on this page (see above).
+Students (not student employees) enroll in the training on this page (see above).
 If you’ve registered and it’s still not showing up, contact the Help Desk.

 I completed a different cybersecurity awareness training in 2025.
 Do I have to complete this training too?